programming101dev/c-examples/README.md

 This script will compile the C files in the repository using the supported flags from the generate-build.sh script.

-## **Conclusion**

-You've now successfully cloned the c-examples repository, generated a build script tailored to your system, and compiled the C examples using that script.
-If you encounter any issues or need further guidance, please refer to the repository's main documentation or raise an issue on the GitHub repository.

 ## **Cleaning up the Repository**

 To delete the binaries, use the cleanup script.
 This script: